probonopd/mock-arturia-controller/README.md

 ## TODO

-* Get it to display patch names on the display sent by Arturia AnalogLab (apparently this is not happening yet - how do the Arturia plugins send data to the Arturia KeyLab Essential 61?)
+- [x] Get it to display patch names on the display sent by Arturia AnalogLab (using undocumented Arturia sysex)
+- [ ] Get it to work in a DAW like REAPER, too (it seems to use the Mackie Control Universal protocol there)
-* Support rotary encoder and button to send data back to host
+- [ ] Support rotary encoder and button to send data back to host
-* Possibly support graphical OLED mode, too
+- [ ] Possibly support graphical OLED mode, too

 ## References